 Medical assisting vs. related careers in healthcare

-If you’re weighing your career options and considering medical assisting, take a look at the average national salary compared to similar common paths in healthcare—based on 2019 data from the Bureau of Labor Statistics (BLS):
+If you’re weighing your career options and considering medical assisting, take a look at the average national salary compared to similar common paths in healthcare—based on 2020 data from the Bureau of Labor Statistics (BLS).

 Keep in mind the educational requirements for each position vary widely.
 Not all positions listed are entry-level and typically require a specialty degree.
-For instance: you must earn an associate or bachelor’s degree in nursing to be eligible to become an RN; dental assistants typically need to earn their diploma or associate degree in dental assisting before being able to practice (requirements vary by state).
+For instance: you must earn an associate or bachelor’s degree in nursing to be eligible to go from MA to RN; dental assistants typically need to earn their diploma or associate degree in dental assisting before being able to practice (requirements vary by state).

 How do I advance my career?